-- 1/2 lb carrots, cut into 3/4-inch pieces
+- 2 large carrots, cut into 3/4-inch pieces

-- 10 garlic cloves
+- 10 garlic cloves, peeled

 - 4 Tbsp olive oil

-- Coarse salt and ground black pepper
+- Kosher salt and ground black pepper

-- 1 1/2 lbs of eggplant, cut into 3/4-inch chunks
+- 1 large eggplant (about 1 1/2 lbs), cut into 3/4-inch chunks

-- 1 can (15.5 oz) chickpeas (garbanzo beans), drained and rinsed
+- 1 can (15.5 oz) garbanzo beans, drained and rinsed

 - 2 teaspoons curry powder